davin12345678910/CSE403_RCRSPTeam/README.md

 4. If a bug reoccurs, then we can update the current issue to update the information.
 5. Show the expected results and the actual results of the bug
 6. Once the bug is fixed, update the issue.
 And if the bug comes back, go back and see the issue to deal with the bug.

+## Known bugs:
+1. Currently there is not a specific bug that has arised, we have resolved all current bugs, and are working on new features as of the moment.